wrtnlabs/autobe-examples/mistralai/codestral-2508/shopping/docs/ERD.md

 erDiagram
 "shopping_mall_favorites" {
   String id PK
-  String shopping_mall_customer_id FK
+  String shopping_customer_id FK
+  String title
   DateTime created_at
   DateTime updated_at
+  DateTime deleted_at "nullable"
 }
 "shopping_mall_favorite_items" {
   String id PK
   String shopping_mall_favorite_id FK
-  String shopping_mall_sale_unit_id FK
+  String shopping_sale_id FK
   DateTime created_at
   DateTime updated_at
+  DateTime deleted_at "nullable"
 }
 "shopping_mall_favorite_items" }o--|| "shopping_mall_favorites" : favorite
 ```

 ### `shopping_mall_favorites`

-Main entity for user favorites.
-Represents a collection of favorite items
+User's favorite items collection.

-for a specific customer.
-Each favorite collection is associated with a
+Stores user-specific collections of favorite items.
+Each favorite collection
-specific customer and can contain multiple favorite items.
-The favorite
+belongs to a specific customer and can contain multiple favorite items.

-collection itself doesn't contain any business data, but serves as a
+The favorite collection serves as a container for organizing and managing a
-container for the favorite items.
-It's primarily used to organize and
+user's preferred items.
+It provides a way for users to save and access their
+favorite products across different shopping sessions.

+The favorite collection is associated with a specific customer through the
+shopping_customer_id foreign key.
+This establishes a relationship between
+the
+favorite collection and the customer who owns it.

+The favorite collection can contain multiple favorite items, which are
+stored
+in the shopping_mall_favorite_items table.
+Each favorite item represents a
+specific product that the user has marked as a favorite.

+The favorite collection also includes a title field, which allows users to
+provide a descriptive name for their favorite collection.
+This helps
+users to
+better organize and identify their favorite items.

+The favorite collection includes timestamp fields for tracking when it was
+created, last updated, and deleted.
+These fields are used for auditing
-manage the customer's favorite items.
+purposes and to manage the lifecycle of the favorite collection.

+The favorite collection is designed to be flexible and customizable,
+allowing
+users to create multiple collections for different purposes, such as gift
+lists, wishlists, or simply for personal reference.

+The favorite collection is an essential feature for enhancing the user
+experience and providing a convenient way for users to save and access their
+favorite products.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_customer_id`: Belonged customer's [shopping_mall_customers.id](#shopping_mall_customers).
+- `shopping_customer_id`: Belonged customer's [shopping_mall_customers.id](#shopping_mall_customers).
+- `title`: Title of the favorite collection.
-- `created_at`: When the favorite collection was created.
+- `created_at`: Creation timestamp of the favorite collection.
-- `updated_at`: When the favorite collection was last updated.
+- `updated_at`: Last update timestamp of the favorite collection.
+- `deleted_at`: Deletion timestamp of the favorite collection.

 ### `shopping_mall_favorite_items`

-Items within a user's favorite collection.
-Represents individual items
+Individual favorite items within a user's favorite collection.

-that a customer has marked as favorites.
-Each favorite item is associated
+Stores specific products that a user has marked as favorites within their
+favorite collections.
+Each favorite item is associated with a specific
-with a specific favorite collection and a specific sale unit.
-The
+favorite collection and a specific product.

-favorite item entity captures the specific variant of a product that the
+The favorite item represents a specific product that the user has marked
-customer has favorited, including any selected options.
-It also tracks
+as a
+favorite.
+It serves as a reference to the product within the user's favorite
+collection.

+The favorite item is associated with a specific favorite collection
+through the shopping_mall_favorite_id foreign key.
+This establishes a
-when the item was added to the favorites collection.
+relationship between the favorite item and the favorite collection it
+belongs to.

+The favorite item is also associated with a specific product through the
+shopping_sale_id foreign key.
+This establishes a relationship between the
+favorite item and the product it represents.

+The favorite item includes timestamp fields for tracking when it was
+created,
+last updated, and deleted.
+These fields are used for auditing purposes
+and to
+manage the lifecycle of the favorite item.

+The favorite item is designed to be flexible and customizable, allowing
+users
+to add and remove favorite items from their collections as needed.

+The favorite item is an essential feature for enhancing the user experience
+and providing a convenient way for users to save and access their favorite
+products.

 Properties as follows:

 - `id`: Primary Key.
 - `shopping_mall_favorite_id`: Belonged favorite collection's [shopping_mall_favorites.id](#shopping_mall_favorites).
-- `shopping_mall_sale_unit_id`: Belonged sale unit's [shopping_mall_sale_units.id](#shopping_mall_sale_units).
+- `shopping_sale_id`: Belonged product's [shopping_mall_sales.id](#shopping_mall_sales).
-- `created_at`: When the item was added to the favorite collection.
+- `created_at`: Creation timestamp of the favorite item.
-- `updated_at`: When the favorite item was last updated.
+- `updated_at`: Last update timestamp of the favorite item.
+- `deleted_at`: Deletion timestamp of the favorite item.

 ## Articles